Building a Simple HTTP Server in C# with HttpListener

 .

-.
-This begins accepting incoming requests.
+method begins accepting requests.

 Testing Your Server